-The Watershed’s Family Program for Loved Ones of Addicts
+The Family Program for Loved Ones of Addicts

-The Family Program at our drug and alcohol treatment program at The Watershed is designed to create a recovery foundation for you and your family and aims to expand self-awareness and knowledge of family dynamics by increasing communication skills.
+The Family Program at our drug and alcohol treatment program at The Addiction Recovery Center is designed to create a recovery foundation for you and your family and aims to expand self-awareness and knowledge of family dynamics by increasing communication skills.
 This process introduces family members to a variety of self-care tools and provides resources for continuing care.

 During the intake process, you will complete an invitation list for the Family Program so that your family/significant others can be contacted and provided with program information.
 A family therapist will contact your family member(s) when the list is finalized.